 Forrest Bedford is a Southern lawyer in the late 1950s, generally content with his privileged life.
 But the winds of change are blowing, and he becomes increasingly involved with civil rights cases.
 Mean- while, Lilly Harper, who cares for his children, is on her own journey of political and personal awareness.
-Written by

 Did You Know?